 Our thanks to Squarespace for supporting this episode.
-It’s simple to build a website that looks beautiful on any device that visits at Squarespace.com.
-Enter offer code CultCast at checkout to get 10 percent off.
+It’s simple to accept Apple Pay and sell your wares with your very own Squarespace.com website.
+Enter offer code CultCast at checkout to get 10% off any hosting plan.

 The inbox is a hazardous place.
 Full of important information and conversations, it also harbors loads of spam from people you’ve never met or even heard of.
 After a few days, the sheer volume of new emails can become overwhelming.
 That makes it all the harder to reach the fabled place called “inbox zero.”

 Apple excited us all this week by revealing it is finally planning a major redesign for the neglected Mac Pro.
 Although we don’t know much about it just yet, we’ve been promised a modular machine that will be easier to update.

 This signals a return to a more traditional desktop form factor with user-upgradeable parts and more flexibility.
 But is it too little, too late?
 Has Apple already lost too many pro users, and will its next Mac Pro do enough to win them back?

 Join us in this week’s Friday Night Fight as we battle it out over Apple’s efforts to win back the professionals.

 Apple today revealed that it is planning to introduce an all-new Mac Pro and a new external display next year.

 The company acknowledges that the existing Mac Pro doesn’t fulfill all the needs of its pro customers, but the new model with have a more traditional modular design that will allow Apple to “keep it fresh.”